-Spain has significant marine energy potential, where wave energy resource has great quality for viability and development given the characteristics of our coast, in contrast with Marine energy, along with solar thermal, experienced a higher growth rate during the last years.
+Spain has significant marine energy potential in the atlantic coast, where wave energy resource has great quality for viability and development given the characteristics of our coast, in contrast with Marine energy, along with solar thermal, experienced a higher growth rate during the last years.
 Marine energy is in a research phase, focusing mainly in demonstration projects in order to determine the most efficient prototypes to be marketed.